 His older son refuses to address him with any term of respect—the omission of the address, ‘father’, stands out.
 Yet the older son can say, ‘I never disobeyed your command.’
 I have done nothing to be ashamed of.
 Like the Pharisees and teachers of the law, he tried to cover over the coldness of his heart towards the father by self-righteous acts of obedience.
 How tragic it is that many people will ultimately insult God by claiming that ‘I am a good person’ who does not need your grace!
 Jesus pleads with the self-righteous to acknowledge their contempt for the mercy of God and let him forgive them.
 We aren’t told if the elder son came into the party, we know that most of the Pharisees and teachers of the law continued to despise the grace of Jesus, but there were some, like Nicodemus, who began to celebrate the fact that God wants the proud and arrogant to come into the party of grace.

 Jesus endured shame for us

 But we have another older brother.
-One who endured shame for us!
+He is like the father who was willing to humble himself to cover our shame.
+Jesus told this parable on his way to Jerusalem, where he would endure shame for us!
 The writer to the Hebrews tells us to, ‘fix our eyes on Jesus, the author and perfecter of our faith, who for the joy that was set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God’ (Hebrews 12:2).
 John Piper explains that Jesus’ ‘friends gave way in shaming abandonment; his reputation gave way in shaming mockery; his decency gave way in shaming nakedness; his comfort gave way in shaming torture.’
 Jesus was utterly humiliated so that we would no longer have to live with our shame.

 Conclusion: It is sinful to hold on to our shame